php-telegram-bot/example-bot/README.md

 ## 1. Making it yours

-Now you can choose what installation you would like, either the default one or using the [Bot Manager][3] project.
+Now you can choose what installation you would like, either the default one or using the [Bot Manager][bot-manager-github] project.
 Depending on which one you choose, you can delete the files that are not required.

 ---

+First of all, you need to rename `config.example.php` to `config.php` and then replace all necessary values with those of your project.

 **Default**
-Next, edit the following files, replacing all necessary values with those of your project.
+Some of these files require extra configurations to be added.
+Check `hook.php` how they are loaded.
-Thanks to reading the main readme file, you should know what these do.
+Thanks to reading the main readme file, you should know what these files do.

 - `composer.json` (Describes your project and it's dependencies)
 - `set.php` (Used to set the webhook)